massgov/mayflower/patternlab/styleguide/source/_patterns/01-atoms/decorative-link.md

   info:
     type: string (adds more description to the link) / optional
   labelContext:
-    type: string (adds more context to the link label) / optional
+    type: string (adds context to the "more" link label) / optional

 }
 ~~~